AdaCore/ada_language_server/README.md

 }
 ```

+Alternatively to the above settings section, workspace-specific [ALS Settings](doc/settings.md) such as the `projectFile` can be provided in a `.als.json` file at the root of the workspace.

 ### Integration with vim-lsp

 If you want to integrate the Ada Language Server into vim, you can use the